sjnam/mpresty/README.md

 mpResty
 =======
+A version of MathJax, adapted to tex graphics such as metapost, graphviz or tikz
 - A web application for TeX graphics that works in all browsers.
 - No more setup for readers.
 It just works.